TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 * Standard functionality with customization
 * Custom functionality

 This can make life easier when it comes to comprehend estimated efforts and also maintains a first class documentation of your solution.
 Put yourself in the shoes of the support staff after the project phase.
 Wouldn't it be nice to know straight away that a buggy feature is relying on standard functionality?
-That will make troubleshooting so much easier.
+That will make troubleshooting so much easier as reproduction in other (vanilla) environments can be carried out right away.

  - - -